Sapphire Drop Earrings

-- Vintage Earrings, 1920s Jewelry, Unsigned JewelryThese sapphire blue drop earrings are classy and long Art Deco pendant earrings feature a blue rhinestone rondelle (which I have never seen before!) sandwiched between a pair of faceted sapphire-blue-glass beads, capped at each end with decorated silver-tone metal and suspended from silver-tone chain.
+- Vintage Earrings, 1920s Jewelry, Unsigned JewelryThese sapphire blue drop earrings are classy and long.
+Each has a blue rondelle (I had never seen a colored one before!) sandwiched between a pair of faceted, sapphire-glass beads.
+They are capped at each end with decorated silver-tone metal, and the pendants are suspended from silver-tone chain.
 A small diamanté is designed to adorn each earlobe.
 These all-original screw-back earrings can be modified for pierced ears.
 The backs of the screws are marked sterling, but I don’t know if the rest of the silver findings are as well.
-These lovely earrings can be worn anywhere, anytime.
-Scroll down to see some lovely pieces that coordinate well with these earrings as well as sapphire Art Deco earrings already converted for pierced ears.
+These lovely earrings can be worn anywhere, anytime and are perfect for those who like cool colors.
+Scroll down to see faux sapphire pendant earrings already converted for pierced ears.
 This pair is a wonderful something blue for a bride!USD$295.00

 - ArchivesThis enamel necklace is a quintessential Art Deco design.
 Dark blue-and-white on chrome chevrons alternate with faceted, rectangular sapphire-glass stones.
 This extraordinary piece closes with a spring-ring clasp.
 All of the enamel is present and in great shape.
-Any blank spaces are simply the glare from the lights needed for the photos.
+Any washed-out spaces are simply the glare from the lights needed for the photos.
 This necklace looks lovely with the pieces shown below — scroll down to take a look.USD$295.00